 "I don't say this easily, Rick.
 We don't normally take in strangers.
 I can't have your people thinking this permanent.
 Once you find this girl and your boy's fit for travel, I expect you'll move on.
 We need to be clear on that."

-As Hershel headed back into his house, Annie walked over and asked, "Trouble in paradise already?"
+As Hershel headed back inside his house, Annie walked over and cautiously asked, "Trouble in paradise already?"

 "He's just setting down the ground rules.
 Wants to make sure we know them," he assured her.

-"You mean make sure you know them," she retorted.
+"You mean make sure you know them," she retorted with a small grin.
 "You're our leader, he's theirs.
 That's why he spoke to you.
 Not Shane, not Daryl, not even Dale.
 You."

 "You trusted me and Morgan," she reminded him.